Networks-it-uc3m/Quditto/README.md

 - The ssh credentials for each machine or container.
 - The directory where Python is installed.

-An sample of these YAML files for a exemplifying QKD network can be found in the [functional test](https://github.com/Networks-it-uc3m/Quditto/tree/main/functional_test) folder.
+A sample of these YAML files for an exemplifying QKD network can be found in the [functional test](https://github.com/Networks-it-uc3m/Quditto/tree/main/functional_test) folder.

 The *quditto orchestrator* must be executed providing both files as arguments: